User Guide

 - Deletes the flashcard at the specified

-. - The index refers to the index number associated with the deleted flashcard, as shown in the displayed flashcard list.
+INDEX. - The index refers to the index number associated with the deleted flashcard, as shown in the displayed flashcard list.

 -